lbertge/lbertge2.github.io/site/about/README.md

+---
+editLink: false
+---

 I'm a software engineer at Abbvie Stemcentrx.
 In my spare time, I like to think about stupid ideas with intention.
+If you'd like to contact me, I can be found at `<my-github-username> at gmail`.

 ### About this site